ai-saltfish/git_note/README.md

-# MyProject
-this is a first commit
+this is my note for git